 Difference in Terms of Materials Used

-Material jetting builds directly in polymer models of rigid, elastomeric, and wax materials.
-Binder jetting, on the other hand, generally uses polymer bonding agents to adhere to a variety of powder materials ranging from metals to ceramics and sand.
+Material jetting builds directly into polymer models of rigid, elastomeric, and wax materials.
+Binder jetting, on the other hand, generally uses polymer bonding agents to adhere to various powder materials ranging from metals to ceramics and sand.

 Difference in Terms of Applications

-Material jetting is suited to functional and design evaluation prototypes that can be used to assess assemblies, test mechanism performance, and when required substitute for molded parts.
-Wax prototypes can be directly used to produce investment castings, being printed with all sprue and channel parts pre-attached and integral in a single stage.
+Material jetting is suited to functional and design evaluation prototypes that can be used to assess assemblies, test mechanism performance, and, when required, substitute for molded parts.
+Wax prototypes can be directly used to produce investment castings, printed with all sprue and channel parts pre-attached and integral in a single stage.

 On the other hand, binder jetting provides visual test components of relatively low precision and poor mechanical properties.
 These are suited to visual evaluation of shape and aesthetics, and can directly produce examples of packaging and color-critical prototypes for photographic props, etc.